-Clicking on the Game button, the rightmost of the group of three colored buttons on the toolbar, will start the game.
+To start the game, click the Game button on the sentence tool bar.
 Tarski's World will begin by asking you to indicate your initial commitment.
 At this point, how the game proceeds depends on both the form of the sentence and your current commitment.
 A summary of the rules can be found in Table 9.1 in Chapter 9 of the textbook.